June 4, 2026

 Conclusion

-To answer the main question how much is a 1st and 2nd class stamp cost in the UK as of July 2025, the prices stand at £1.35 for First Class and £0.85 for Second Class.
-First and Second Class postage continue to play a vital role in supporting both everyday communication and business mailing needs.
+To answer the main question how much is a 1st and 2nd class stamp in 2026 the latest prices from Royal Mail stand at £1.80 for a 1st Class stamp and £0.91 for a 2nd Class stamp for standard letters.

 FAQs

-Do stamp prices include VAT?
+Do stamp prices change during the year?

 Leave feedback about this